pretix/pretix/doc/api/resources/orders.rst

    :query string status: Only return orders in the given order status (see above)
    :query string email: Only return orders created with the given email address
    :query string locale: Only return orders with the given customer locale
+   :query datetime modified_since: Only return orders that have changed since the given date
    :param organizer: The ``slug`` field of the organizer to fetch
    :param event: The ``slug`` field of the event to fetch
+   :resheader X-Page-Generated: The server time at the beginning of the operation.
+If you're using this API to fetch
+                                differences, this is the value you want to use as ``modified_since`` in your next call.
    :statuscode 200: no error
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to view this resource.